-The resolution algorithm shown in Figure 5 relies on the step-by-step transformation of the adaptability constraint system (S2) into linear inequalities (S6), for which there exist algorithms that find a solution if it exists [22].
+The resolution algorithm shown in Figure 5 relies on the step-by-step transformation of the adaptability constraint system (S2) into linear inequalities (S6), for which there exist algorithms that find a solution if it exists [20].
 Each step, except the one between S4 and S5, is a rewriting of a constraint system into an equivalent one (thanks to the equivalence properties stated in Section 4).
-The step from S4 to S5 is the choice of the number of 1s in the $c_n$ s.
+The step from S4 to S5 is the choice of the number of 1s in the c_n s.
 It is correct to seek a solution in a subset of all possible words.
 Nevertheless, it may lead to incompleteness, since it is possible that a system has no solution in the subset of words considered.

 We have parameterized our resolution algorithm by two constants k and k' which modify the number of 1s in the sought solution.
-A semi-decidable algorithm to solve adaptability constraints iterates the previous algorithm with $k = 0, 1, 2, \ldots$ and k' = k + 1 until it finds a solution.
-We can prove that this algorithm is complete because if a system of adaptability constraints has a solution S, then there exists a solution S' such that $\forall c'n \in S'$ , where k can be computed from the original solution S. The idea of the proof is to use Remark 4 to rewrite S into S'.
+A semi-decidable algorithm to solve adaptability constraints iterates the previous algorithm with $k=0,1,2,\ldots$ and k'=k+1 until it finds a solution.
+We can prove that this algorithm is complete because if a system of adaptability constraints has a solution S, then there exists a solution S' such that $\forall c'n \in S'$, where k can be computed from the original solution S. The idea of the proof is to use Remark 4 to rewrite S into S' (the detailed proof is in the extended version of the paper).